mir-group/phoebe/doc/sphinx/source/theory/thEpa.rst

    \bar{\omega}_{\nu}

 So that we have :math:`3 N_{atoms}` modes per crystal.

-Similarly, the make an energy binning on the electron-phonon coupling strength, as
+Similarly, the method averages the electron-phonon coupling strength on a set of energy intervals (refered to as bins) as,

 .. math::